 Les Bonnes Femmes is a 1960 film by Claude Chabrol.
 It was the final one in the row of his early-career successes.
 After that he made a number of much less successful films until his career resucitated in late 1960's.

-It follows the lives of four young girls, Jane, Jacqueline, Ginette (played by Stéphane Audran) and Rita, in Paris who work in the appliance store.
+It follows the lives of four young girls; Jane, Jacqueline, Ginette, and Rita, who work in an appliance store in Paris.
 They spend time together and meet with various men whose intentions might not be what they seem.

 - Did They or Didn't They?: Marcel did it with Jane.
 Arguably Albert did it too but it is not certain.